vfile/to-vfile/readme.md

 ### `writeSync(description[, options])`

-Create a virtual file and write it, async.
+Create a virtual file and write it, synchronously.

 ###### Parameters